Ndubuisi-Godcares/Voicera-Edu/README.md

 # Voicera 🎙️ – AI-Powered Conversational Assistant for Educational Content

 **Voicera** is a production-grade conversational AI assistant designed for educational purposes.
 It enables voice and text-based interaction with syllabus content by combining speech recognition, LLM-powered document Q&A(Cohere), and voice synthesis into a seamless experience.
+There are two applications of Voicera: a syllabic assistant(preloaded syllabus) and a universal assistant assistant(upload any pdf).

 ---